luismfranco/automatedMouseMaze/README.md

 4. ``Stop Recording`` stops recording in progress.
 Data are automatically saved once the recording is stopped.
 5. ``Close Open Ephys`` closes the Open Ephys GUI.

+***Important: make sure you start your ephys recordings before starting your task to avoid losing data***

 # Task

 As mentioned above, the option ``task`` allows you to select between 4 different built-in tasks: